Chapter 9. Connection Points

 and compares it with the IID it’s trying to find.
 A match causes it

-to return the appropriate AddRef
+to return the appropriate AddRef’ed interface pointer with

-; otherwise, failure returns the CONNECT_E_NOCONNECTION
+status S_OK; otherwise, failure returns the CONNECT_E_NOCONNECTION status code.

 One minor oddity is the check to see if the

-when walking through the connection point
+offset is -2 when walking through the connection point

 map.
 This is a value that appears only when using attributed ATL